Mgazul/Mgazul/README.md

 ### Hey, I'm Mgazul 👋

-I'm a developer beginner and i don't know a lot of things about code but i make some tiny projects.
-I'm learning :)

 ### In which project i'm woking ? - My projects

 - :star: I'm working on a project called [**Mohist**](https://github.com/Mohist-Community/Mohist)